kurianbenoy/kurianbenoy-website/_posts/2021-04-18-financial_lessons.md

 If you said option (a) like 90% of the people.
 You don't understand the concept of Inflation.
 The reason is simple, the 10 lakhs of today will never be the same amount in 5 years, it's going to be even lesser.

-Let me talk about the 7 baby steps created by Dave Ramsey:
+Let me talk about the 7 baby steps created by [Dave Ramsey throughout his journey](https://www.youtube.com/watch?v=r1NJzEYARlM):

 1. Save $1,000 for your starter emergency fund.
 2. Pay off all debt (except the house) using the debt snowball.